 Fig. 1: Study area and transect lines - (A) Location of the Gulf of Lion.
-Future wind farm spots are represented by red zones (1, 2) for the area that will receive the first farms and their extension and green zones (3, 4) for potential zones for future development.
+Future wind farm spots are represented by red zones (1, 2) for the area that will receive the first farms and their extension, and green zones (3, 4) for potential zones for future development.
 The black line delimits the study area and corresponds to the continental shelf.
 (B) The transects followed by each monitoring program to visually count seabirds.
-Migralion program was performed every year during April and September from 2022.
+The Migralion program was performed every year during April and September from 2022.
 PELMED (PELagic MEDiterranean) was conducted every year in July from 2017 to 2021.
 SAMM (Survol Aerien de la Megafaune Marine, Aerial Sensus of Marine Megafauna) was done during winter between 2011-2012 and 2018-2019.
 PNM (Parc Naturel Marin) designates data collected by the Marine Natural Parc of the Gulf of Lion, every year between 2019 and 2021, in late spring and autumn.
-It’s important to note that not every transect was sampled during each campaign.
+It is important to note that not every transect was sampled during each campaign.

 2.1.2 Seabirds at-sea counts

-Count data were collected from four different programs, as summarized in 1.
-Observations were conducted using strip-transect methodology (Fig.1) [52, 53, 54], employing ships or aircraft as counting platforms.
+Count data were collected from four different programs, as summarized in Figure 1.
+Observations were conducted using the strip-transect methodology (Fig.1) [52, 53, 54], employing ships or aircraft as counting platforms.
 This methodology involves reporting and counting every seabird encountered within a band, typically spanning a few hundred meters [52].

 SAMM (Survol Aerien de la Megafaune Marine, Aerial Census of Marine Megafauna) [30, 55], was the only aerial survey.
-It was conducted from November to February 2011-2012 and from January to February 2019, covering the entirety of the French Exclusive Economic Zone.
+It was conducted over the course of two periods: from November to February 2011-2012 and from January to February 2019.
+This program spannedthe entirety of the French Exclusive Economic Zone.
 Although this aerial survey also occurred during the summer of 2012, it was not replicated and thus not used in our study, as our models require temporally replicated data (see model description in 2.2 Statistical analyses for more details).

-PELMED is an annual survey primarily conducted to assess small pelagic fish resources
+PELMED (PELagic MEDiterranean) is an annual survey primarily conducted to assess small pelagic fish resources

-[31], but with an ornithologist on board.
-This campaign occurred every summer from late June to early August.
+[31], but collecting seabirds data with an ornithologist on board.
+This campaign was conducted annually from late June to early August since ?.

 We also utilized data from the Marine National Park (PNM) of the Gulf of Lion, a large marine protected area.
 Surveys have been conducted twice a year since 2019, in autumn and late spring.

-Data from Migralion was collected in 2022 and 2023, twice a year around April and September.
+Data from Migralion were collected in 2022 and 2023, twice a year around April and September.